netsecco/mender-nethsm/README.md

 ```
 /usr/local/bin/mender_sign.sh <mender artifact>
 ```
-<mender artifact> is the .mender file without a path
+<mender artifact> is the .mender file without a path.

 The script also creates a log file (<mender artifact>.log) and a public key file (<mender artifact>.pubkey.pem)